-C. Insulate unfinished basement walls instead of ceiling
+C. Insulate basement walls with continuous insulation

 Insulate below-grade basement walls with R-5 or greater continuous insulation in Climate Zones 2 and 3 or R-10 or greater continuous insulation in Climate Zone 4.
-D. Insulate unfinished basement walls instead of ceiling Install wall stud cavity insulation to R-19 or greater in a minimum of 90% of all exterior framed walls and band joists adjacent to unconditioned spaces.
+D. Insulate exterior walls and band joist ≥R-19 Install wall stud cavity insulation to R-19 or greater in a minimum of 90% of all exterior framed walls and band joists adjacent to unconditioned spaces.
 Insulation must be installed according to manufacturer's specifications and meet RESNET Grade II criteria or better.
 Insulate all band joist areas between conditioned floors using R-19 insulation.
 Insulation must be installed using manufacturer recommendation for permanent alignment with band joist.